 Garland was trying to get an answer about Meads Bay’s reviews, which is why she turned to me.
 She says repeated requests to TripAdvisor had gone unanswered.

-So I asked TripAdvisor.
+So my advocacy team and I asked TripAdvisor.
 Here’s what it had to say:

 Property owners are welcome to encourage their guests to submit user reviews upon their return home, but they are not allowed to offer incentives, discounts, upgrades, or special treatment on current or future stays in exchange for reviews.